 For more information on Mardi Gras head: here

 The Charming Architecture

 The porches, colors, and greenery, of the French Quarter all had me completely captivated.
-I would take out my camera to take a picture of a pretty building and then turn around and find another building even more pretty.
+I would take out my camera to take a picture of a pretty building and then turn around and find another building even more stunning.
 If your a photography nerd like me, the French Quarter will be a dream come true for you.

 for more information on the history of the French Quarter head: here

 Jackson Square is known as the historical center of New Orleans.
-The Landmark features a bronze statue of former President, Andrew Jackson, on horseback.
+The Landmark features a bronze statue of former President Andrew Jackson on horseback.
 Hence the name, Jackson Square.
 The square is approximately the size of a city block and is surrounded by a mixture of commercial and residential properties.
 The Square is also home to an open-air artist colony, where artist display their work on the outside of the iron fence in hopes of selling it.

 For more information on Jackson Square head: here